 Clearly motorcycles (blue) have a much different pattern, and we suspect that the cause would be much the same as that discussed for bicycles above.
+That is, a larger number of inexperienced motorcyclists are on the road.
 The proportion of motorcycle crashes are well above their pre-COVID levels, and this has contributed to a relatively higher fatal crash rate.
-As of June 23, 2020, there were 9 fatal crashes caused by motorcycles during the COVID period.
+As of June 30, 2020, there were 13 fatal crashes caused by motorcycles during the COVID period.